Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 ## 🟩 Resolved

-These issues should no longer happen in the most recent versions of Minecraft.
+These issues should no longer happen in the most recent versions of Minecraft, but there is always a chance they might return if Mojang runs out of ideas to add bugs.

 - [MCPE-162107](https://bugs.mojang.com/browse/MCPE/issues/MCPE-162107) - Loading an RTX resource pack crashed the game (fixed in Preview 1.19.70.26)
 - [MCPE-152645](https://bugs.mojang.com/browse/MCPE/issues/MCPE-152645) - The engine switched to DX11 after quitting a world with RTX on, disabling DXR (fixed in Hotfix 1.18.31)